bigcommerce/dev-docs/docs/api-docs/headless/customers.md

 ## Identifying logged-in customers

 If a customer logs into a BigCommerce-hosted cart or checkout, then navigates back to the headless storefront, you will need to confirm the customer's identity before revealing sensitive information.
-To address this need, BigCommerce provides a [Current Customer API](https://developer.bigcommerce.com/api-docs/storefront/current-customer-api) which you can access via client-side JavaScript.
-This endpoint returns a `JWT` (signed with your OAuth client secret) that contains customer details.
+To address this need, BigCommerce provides the [Current Customers API](https://developer.bigcommerce.com/api-docs/storefront/current-customer-api) accessible via client-side JavaScript.
+The [Get Current Customer](https://developer.bigcommerce.com/api-reference/storefront/current-customers/current-customers/getcurrentcustomer) endpoint returns a `JWT` (signed with your OAuth client secret) that contains customer details.

 ## Surfacing customer group pricing

-When querying the GraphQL Storefront API, customer-specific pricing will be reflected in query results if the customer is first logged-in using the [customer login mutation](https://next.stoplight.io/bigcommerce/bigcommerce-dev-docs/version%2F1.3/05-headless-customers.md#client-side-graphql-customer-login) or a [customer impersonation token](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview#customer-impersonation-tokens).
+When querying the GraphQL Storefront API, customer-specific pricing will be reflected in query results if the customer is first logged in using the [customer login mutation](https://next.stoplight.io/bigcommerce/bigcommerce-dev-docs/version%2F1.3/05-headless-customers.md#client-side-graphql-customer-login) or a [customer impersonation token](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview#customer-impersonation-tokens).

 For server-side REST implementations, you can use the [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) to [get prices](https://developer.bigcommerce.com/api-reference/store-management/pricing/products/get-prices) for a particular customer group.